KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/delayed-proof-of-work.md

 #### A Note About Komodo’s Iguana Core Technology

 All the following processes are supported by a deeper Komodo technology called Iguana Core.
-Readers of our entire whitepaper will note that Iguana Core is featured in each section.
+Readers of this entire section of documentation will note that Iguana Core is featured in each section.
 This is because Iguana Core is the heart of the underlying technology that enables the vast Komodo ecosystem to work together.
 The Iguana Core code itself is complex and to fully explain would require a separate whitepaper.

 In short, Iguana Core is a collection of code that serves many purposes.
 One function of Iguana Core is to empower the blockchain technologies Komodo either builds or adopts to act in coordination with each other.
 Often, Iguana Core can advance their initial capabilities beyond original expectations.
 In the case of dPoW, the code that underlies notary-node functionality spawned from Iguana Core technology.